 What are the Risks of PFAS in Your Supply Chain?

-Companies must be vigilant in removing PFAS from their supply chains—especially as more legislation is passed limiting the use of PFAS.
+Companies must be vigilant in removing PFAS from their supply chains to protect manufacturing suppy chain compliance—especially as more legislation is passed limiting the use of PFAS.
 The main risks of PFAS come from increased ESG (Environmental and Social Governance) regulations and laws surrounding the use of PFAS.

 The top industries that use PFAS include industrial equipment, automotive, construction, electrical and electronics, aerospace, semiconductor, and more.
 Product categories to watch out for due to upcoming regulations are carpets, fabric treatments, children’s products, cookware, cosmetics, food packaging, furniture, oil & gas, ski wax, and apparel.